 Killian Buckley grew up in Killarney, Ireland.
-His parents, a harpist and a poet, instilled in him a great appreciation for the beautiful things in life, and once he found the mountains, it didn't take long for him to become addicted to the wild beauty he found there.
+His parents, a harpist and a poet, instilled in him a great appreciation for the beautiful things in life, and once he found the mountains, it didn't take long for him to become addicted to their wild beauty.
 He began hiking and climbing regularly, and what began as a hobby soon became a way of life that led him on extraordinary adventures, including climbing some of the Alps' famous north faces and an ascent, with fellow WT guide Naoise O Muiraheartaigh, of Yosemite's El Capitan.
-In 2021, on his birthday, Killian and his partner Maggie welcomed their first daughter Henia into the world.
-The three of them live in Chamonix, France.
+In 2021, on his birthday, Killian and his partner, Maggie, welcomed their first daughter, Henia, into the world.
 Currently, he is adjusting to fatherhood and figuring out how much risk he is willing to take in the high mountains, but still enormously passionate about sharing his love and knowledge of the Earth's wildest reaches.